With Glyphs, creating layered color fonts is a snap. Find out how.

-Masters are your layers.
-So you go into File > Font Info > Masters, and add as many font masters as you need layers.
-Make sure you give each of them a different Custom name and value, e.g., ‘Front’, ‘Side’, ‘Bottom’, and 1, 2, and 3.
+Let’s stay in the File > Font Info window, but switch to the Masters tab.
+For each color layer you need, add a new master there.
+Make sure you give each of them a different name and axis coordinate, e.g., ‘Front’, ‘Side’, ‘Bottom’, and 1, 2, and 3, like this:

 And, while we are at it, you can assign different preview colors to your master layers.
 That is because layer fonts are no fun if all the layers have the same color.
-This is how you do it: Add a new custom parameter by clicking the little plus button just above the Custom Parameters section.
-In the Property pop-up, you pick Master Color, and in the Value field, a color swatch will appear.
+This is how you do it: add a new custom parameter called Master Color (you can do this for all selected masters at once), and in the Value field, a color swatch will appear.
 Click on the swatch to pick a different color:

-Hint, hint: You can even choose a transparency, if you want to simulate an overprint effect.
+Hint, hint: You can even choose a transparency, which is handy if you want to simulate an overprint effect.

 When you are done, select the Master Color parameter, and copy it to the clipboard (Cmd-C).
-Then go into each of the other masters, and each time, click into the Custom Parameters section, and paste (Cmd-V).
+Then select all the other masters and paste (Cmd-V).
 Then you can conveniently click on the swatch and change the color for each layer.
-The power users amongst you can Cmd-select more than one master in the sidebar, and add or paste the parameter for all master layers at once.

-Now, in the Font Info window, switch to the Instances tab.
-There, you create instances with the exact same weight values we used before.
-To do that, click on the Plus button in the bottom left, and choose Add Instance for each Master from the menu that pops up.
+Now, in the Font Info window, switch to the Exports tab.
+There, you create instances with the exact same axis values we used before in our masters.
+To do that, click on the Plus button in the bottom left, and choose Add Instance for each Master from the menu that pops up:

 Using the exact same values makes sure we are not interpolating.
 That is good because we do not want to interpolate, we just want to draw and export different layers.